-- 12. From the deontologic point of view, parental decision to withhold neonatal intensive care to their very low-birth weight infant would violate the principle of
+- 12. The ethical principle of non-maleficence says that

-- a) Utility
+- a) You must act to benefit your patient

-- b) Autonomy
+- b) You should promote patient autonomy

-- c) Justice
+- c) You should not hurt your patients

-- d) Macro-allocation
+- d) You should promote justice for patients

 - 13. Parents of a foetus with multiple anomalies decide to have an abortion because "our child would have no quality of life and would impact negatively on what we could do for our other children".
 The parents' decision reflects the ethical concept of

 - a) Utilitarianism

 - b) Deontology

 - c) Christian ethics

 - d) Egotism

 - 14. In ethics, the phenomenon known as the "slippery slope" means that

 - a) Adherence to ethical principles can gradually erode

 - b) Rules change depending on the patient's socio-economic status

-- c) Moral values "sli and slide" because they are dynamic rather than static
+- c) Moral values "slip and slide" because they are dynamic rather than static

-- d) The decision-making continuum begins with partenalism and ends with autonomy
+- d) The decision-making continuum begins with paternalism and ends with autonomy

-- 15. The Swaziland Code of Conduct for Professional nurses directs nurses to provide patrient care that is
+- 15. The Swaziland Code of Conduct for Professional nurses directs nurses to provide patient care that is

 - a) Curative

 - b) Autonomous

 - c) Utilitarian

 - d) Non-judgemental

 - 16. An issue that causes the greatest ethical dilemma and moral argument is

 - a) Adoption

 - b) Abortion

 - c) Surrogacy

 - d) Artificial insemination

 - 17. When information is presented so that the patient can make an informed decision, the health care provider's teaching is based on the principle of

 - a) Justice

 - b) Respect

 - c) Veracity

 - d) Non-maleficence